 R2M Indicator 5:

 Rates of under-five mortality are typically higher for boys than for girls (because of biological differences between the sexes) in countries where there is no significant discrimination against girls.
-In high-income countries the ratio of female to male under-five mortality rates falls between 0.79 and 0.88.
+In high-income countries, the ratio of female to male under-five mortality rates falls between 0.79 and 0.88.
 In 2015 there were 25 countries with ratios higher than this range, suggesting that girls there may have unequal access to nutrition and healthcare.
-In two countries, Tonga and India, girls’ mortality rates exceeded boys’, but the difference has been falling over the last two decades.
+Notably, mortality rates of boys and girls are almost equal in Southern Asia, indicating excess mortality among girls.
 Higher child mortality for girls can be linked to socio-cultural barriers, such as dowry, that make young girls a greater economic burden than boys.
-In some places, having a girl may be disadvantageous because she is less likely to enter the work force.
 Further disaggregation of mortality rates by ethnic group and geography would reveal significant disparities in most countries.